radar/guides/sprockets/sprockets.md

         end
       end
     end

-This method receives the `path` argument which is still the `String` `"application.css"`.
-This method makes a new `Pathname` object out of that `path` and then calls `absolute?` on it.
-The pathname is absolute if it begins with a preceding slash, but in this case it doesn't have one, and so it will fall to the `else` in this method.

 This begins by removing any slash at the beginning of the path, but ours doesn't have one and so it will be left as is.
 The `@assets` variable is set up in the `initialize` method of `Sprockets::EnvironmentIndex`, and is just an empty `Hash` object at this stage.
 This means that this `@assets` hash would not contain the key of `"application.css"` at this point, and so it will go to the `else` for `@assets.key?(logical_path)`.